On each of my trips to Gnaraloo, the song lyrics “this could be heaven, this could be hell’ comes ringing into my years.

 Pods of dolphins, manta rays, schools of tuna and whales are all frequent visitors to the waters of Gnaraloo.
 Gnaraloo Bay is also home to the world’s third largest Loggerhead turtle population in the world.

 If you’re interested in the local marine life a snorkelling guide has been written specifically for Gnaraloo Bay and Three Mile Lagoon and is available from the 3 Mile Shop.
+You can also visit the spectacular Gnaraloo Bay, which is 20-minute drive from the camp, past the homestead.
+Here you’ll find more incredible snorkelling and one of the most stunning stretches of beaches along this coastline.

 It’s this patch of Indian Ocean that makes most people drive the lonely road to Gnaraloo.
 This isolated spot on the west coast has attracted surfers since the 1960s due to the world-class wave that is found here.